 A healthy body image means that you feel comfortable in your body and feel good about your appearance.
-A healthy body image includes having positive self-talk and how you judge your own self-worth.
-Unfortunately, many people, both men and women don’t feel this way about themselves and struggle with body image or more specifically, body dysmorphic disorder.
+A healthy body image includes having positive self-talk and how you judge your self-worth.
+Unfortunately, many people, both men and women, don’t feel this way about themselves and struggle with body image or body dysmorphic disorder.

-Body dysmorphic disorder is a mental health disorder in which you cannot stop thinking about your perceived flaws and defects in relation to your appearance.
-These flaws may be minor or nonexistent, but someone struggling with a body image disorder will see these things constantly and struggle to function in daily life due to feeling embarrassment, shames, and anxiety.
+Body dysmorphic disorder is a mental health disorder in which you cannot stop thinking about your perceived flaws and defects concerning your appearance.
+These flaws may be minor or nonexistent, but someone struggling with a body image disorder will see these things constantly and struggle to function in daily life due to feeling embarrassment, shame, and anxiety.

-When individuals are struggling with a body dysmorphic disorder, they may be intensely focused on their weight, body image, and spending a long period of time checking in their appearance, grooming, or seeking outside validation.
+When individuals struggle with a body dysmorphic disorder, they may be intensely focused on their weight, body image and spending an extended period checking in their appearance, grooming, or seeking outside validation.
 Individuals may also seek surgical and cosmetic procedures to try and “fix” themselves.
-People may be able to get temporary relief or satisfaction after attempting to change their image but the anxiety, stress, and dissatisfaction with self continue to return and grow.
+People may be able to get temporary relief or satisfaction after attempting to change their image, but the anxiety, stress, and dissatisfaction with self continue to return and grow.

 Symptoms and Warning Signs of a body dysmorphic disorder include:

 Common features people tend to fixate on are.

 Men struggling with body dysmorphia may feel like their bodies are too small or not muscular enough.